Social distancing and sheltering in place during a pandemic is a big emotional undertaking, even if you live with someone you absolutely adore.

 - Figure out how you’d get there if you needed to.
 Would someone be able to drive you?

 - If you have health care, is your insurance card in your wallet?
 (If you don’t have the physical card, at least write the member number, group number, and other details on a piece of paper and put that in your wallet.
 Many insurance companies also offer a digital copy of your card on their online portals that healthcare workers can use, if you screenshot it on your phone.)

 - Who are your emergency contacts?
-Who is someone local (a neighbor, a landlord, a co-worker pal) who should have your emergency contact’s information (and vice versa)?
+Who is someone local (a neighbour, a landlord, a co-worker pal) who should have your emergency contact’s information (and vice versa)?

-- Do you have a pet that would need tending to if you were hospitalized?
+- Do you have a pet that would need tending to if you were hospitalised?
 Who would look after it?
 How will they get your key?

 The goal of this doc is to feel less stressed, so if you’re finding that creating it is super overwhelming, it’s totally fine to work on it in super small doses or pause and revisit it when you’re in a better place emotionally.

 Finally, know that you don’t have to like this

 Being by yourself when you don’t want to be… sucks.
 It’s totally reasonable to wish things were different, or to fantasise about going to stay with friends or family.
 Give yourself permission to be sad and angry, and don’t be too hard on yourself if you’re struggling.
 Try to remember that it's not forever, and that even if you're by yourself, you're not alone in this.

 Rachel Miller is the author of The Art of Showing Up: How to Be There for Yourself and Your People, coming May 2020.
 Follow her on Twitter.

 This article originally appeared on VICE US.